NYCPlanning/Geosupport-UPG/docs/overview.md

 ## Version 18.1

 * **(COW Only) One new field** is returned by Geosupport.
-    * **PUMA Code** field contains asdfasdf?????filel this in.
+    * **PUMA Code** field contains the Public Use Microdata Area Code associated with the input location.
       (COW Functions 1/1E Extended, 1B, 3/3C Extended)<br><br>

 * **(MSW and COW) System Enhancements and Miscellaneous bug fixes** were implemented.
-    * Return the correct X-Y coordinates for Bridges and Tunnels
+    * Return the correct X-Y coordinates for bridges and tunnels.
       (Functions 1, 1E, 1B)
-    * When input is an Intersection Name that is valid at more than one node and no compass direction is specified, return an error message
+    * When input is an Intersection Name that is valid at more than one node and no compass direction is specified, return an error message.
        (Function 2)
-    * The correct Police Patrol Borough is returned even when the intersection has five or more intersecting streets
+    * The correct Police Patrol Borough is returned even when the intersection has five or more intersecting streets.
         (Function 2)